presnick/ProgramsInformationPeople/_sources/Assignments/week11.rst

 .. _reading_response_11:

 Answer the following questions.

+1. The linux project uses git to organize the work of all the contributors.
+Take a look at the `linux project on github <https://github.com/torvalds/linux>`_.
+Take a look at the recent commits.
+Click around to see how many people have made contributions recently.
+Also check out the github page for `Runestone <https://github.com/bnmnetp/runestone>`_ and for `my fork of it <https://github.com/presnick/runestone>`_ to make this online textbook.
+Report on something interesting you found from exploring these public git repositories.

 1. The chapter describes forking as something that could fragment developer efforts and thus slow down progress of a project.
 If you tried to make a "fork" of Linux today, would it be technically feasible to do so?
 What do you think would happen?